gustavo89587/detection-fidelity-score/README.md

-# Detection Fidelity Score (DFS)
+# 🧠 Detection Fidelity Score (DFS)

-DFS (Detection Fidelity Score) treats detections as decision systems, not alert generators.
+A practical framework to measure signal quality, noise overlap, and operational trust in detection engineering.

+---

+## 🎯 Why DFS exists
+Most detections fail not because they are wrong, but because they are noisy, fragile, or hard to trust.

 Each rule must declare its Trust Decision Boundary (what action it authorizes), and quantify how the signal degrades across: